tomwelch2/ExampleFlaskAPI/README.md

 To run the API locally, simply run a ```docker-compose up``` command in the base directory of the repository and wait for the setup to finish.
 Once the setup is complete, the API will be available at **http://0.0.0.0:5000/all**.

+To access the API, you **must access the /login endpoint first**.
+This will prompt you for a username and password, which, by default, is set to **admin** for both the username and password.
+A random token will then be generated, which you will need to pass each time you wish to access either the /all endpoint or the /<int:empid> endpoint in the format **http://hostname:port/endpoint?token=GENERATED_TOKEN**.

 <h2>In the cloud</h2>